guptaanmol184/pomo.py/README.md

 A simple python script for a audio based pomodoro timer to be used on linux systems

-*pomo.py* runs a pomodoro timer on linux systems and provides audio alerts for starting and stopping of the timer.
+**_pomo.py_** runs a pomodoro timer on linux systems and provides audio alerts for starting and stopping of the timer.

+The timer settings for individual preferences can be easily set by changing respective values of **workTime** and **breakTime** variables in the script.

 Tested on Linux (Ubuntu)